-Slack is a virtual communication tool (that STC must invite you to), a free benefit for STC members.
+Slack is a virtual communication tool, a free benefit for STC members.

 Join now by clicking the link to receive the code you need to create your account.

-All STC members are welcome and encouraged to join the STC Communities Slack to meet, engage, and collaborate with fellow technical communication colleagues.
-Please note that the link is temporary and expires periodically (a Slack ‘feature’) and is updated on this page at the beginning of each month.
+All are welcome and encouraged to join the STC Communities Slack to meet, engage, and collaborate with fellow technical communication colleagues.
+Note that the link is temporary and expires periodically (a Slack ‘feature’) and is updated on this page at the beginning of each month.
 If you are having trouble with the link, please wait and try again after a day or two.